Skip to Main Content

 Upper-Level Transfer Application Information

 We're glad that you have decided to transfer to the University of North Florida!
+Upper-level students are defined as those who have earned at least 60 transferable college credits after high school graduation.
 This information explains what materials are required to be considered for admission and how to submit them.
 If you have any questions about the application process, please do not hesitate to contact us.

 Deadlines